 For example, in one instance, Sophos incident response specialists were able to thwart an attack that lasted nine days and saw three separate attempts by the attackers to hit an organization with ransomware.

-Since they were not yet a Sophos MTR customer, the Sophos Rapid Response team was first engaged.
+Since they were not yet a Sophos MDR customer, the Sophos Rapid Response team was first engaged.

 In the first wave of the attack (which was ultimately blocked by the organization’s endpoint protection solution) attackers targeted 700 computers with Maze ransomware and were making a ransom demand of US$15 million.
-Realizing that they were under attack, the target’s security team engaged the advanced incident response skills of the Sophos Managed Threat Response (MTR) team.
+Realizing that they were under attack, the target’s security team engaged the advanced incident response skills of the Sophos Managed Detection and Response (MDR) team.

 The ransomware hunt that unearthed a historic banking trojan